CreLox/FluorescenceLifetime/README.md

 $$\frac{S_0-S}{S_0}=\frac{τ_0-τ}{τ_0}(=\frac{1}{(r/R_0)^6+1}),$$
 wherein $τ_0$ and $τ$ can be measured through FLIM.
 Because the fluorescence lifetime in the absence of quenching is an intrinsic property of a mature fluorescent protein under a certain temperature (see [section 9.4.5.1, Kafle, 2020](https://www.sciencedirect.com/science/article/pii/B9780128148662000099)), the equation above greatly simplifies the FRET efficiency measurement.
 This equation still applies even if the fluorescence decay must be fitted by a multi-component exponential decay, as long as the fluorescence lifetime is an average value weighted by the corresponding $C$ of each component (see [a section below](https://github.com/CreLox/FluorescenceLifetime/blob/master/README.md#a-note-on-the-multi-component-exponential-fit)).

-## Phasor transformation and autofluoresence filtering
+## Phasor transformation and autofluorescence filtering
 The phasor transformation is a normalized Fourier transformation that converts time-resolved emission data into a single point in the complex plane.
 For a donor fluorophore with an exponential decay $D(t) = Ce^{-t/τ}$ after pulsed excitation at time zero and any positive $\omega$ with a dimension of $s^{-1}$, the phasor transformation of $D(t)$ is defined as
 $$\mathcal{P}(\omega, D) = (\int_0^{+\infty} e^{i \omega t}D(t)dt)/(\int_0^{+\infty} D(t)dt) = \frac{1}{1+\omega^2\tau^2} + \frac{\omega\tau}{1+\omega^2\tau^2}i.$$
 The corresponding phasor $\frac{1}{1+\omega^2\tau^2} + \frac{\omega\tau}{1+\omega^2\tau^2}i$ on the complex plane $G+Si \rightarrow (G, S), G, S \in \mathbb R$, is distributed on the **universal semicircle**